The Prague Triptych

 translated from the German by David Burnett

-stories span centuries, from a bygone mythical Prague to the late Habsburg city
+a long-neglected writer whose short fiction herein spans centuries, from the bygone mythical Prague of alchemists to the late Habsburg metropolis

-to the terror-filled days of Nazi occupation and
+where ethnic tensions seethed under a genteel veneer to the terror-filled days of Nazi occupation and a desperate flight to safety.
+Bearing his

-link to that symbiotic milieu of Prague German-Jewish writers.
+youngest member and one of the last links to that symbiotic milieu of Prague German-Jewish artists.

 The most erudite of all Prague German writers, his mastery consists not least of all in his ability to tell a story while politely concealing his erudition.